-The driver determines the base name by separating the last dot (.) from the symbol name of the trigger variable and using the name it has obtained this way.
+The driver determines the base name by separating the part after the dot from the symbol name of the trigger variable.
+This part is used as the name.
 The trigger variable must be the first element of a structure in order for this to work.
 The rest of the structure can be created as desired.
 When reading the overall structure, only the binary data that has been read in when creating the RDA data according to the zenon documentation (archivserver.chm::/28257.htm) needs to correspond.